JabRef/user-documentation/en/SQLExport.md

+---
+title: Export to an External SQL Database
+---

 # Export to an External SQL Database

 JabRef is capable of exporting the contents of the BibTeX database, along with groups information, to an external MySQL or PostgreSQL database.